byteplus-sdk/effects-sdk-android-camera/README.md

 In addition, you'd need to request for the following resources at BytePlus team to include into the project and start testing:

-* an Effect SDK trial license bag, to put at `app/src/main/assets/resource/`
+* an Effects SDK trial license bag, to put at `app/src/main/assets/resource/`
 * the SDK library (an `AAR` binary), to put at `app/libs/`
-* the Effect `core` folder containing helper functions, to put at `app/src/main/java/com/bytedance/labcv/`
+* the Effects SDK's `core` folder containing helper functions, to put at `app/src/main/java/com/bytedance/labcv/`
-* the Effect bundle resource assets, to put at `app/src/main/assets/resource/`
+* the Effects bundle resource assets, to put at `app/src/main/assets/resource/`

 # Getting Started #
 Follow the steps below in order to run and test this demo project: